yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 This note aims to establish shared expectations within our research group.
 As the PI, my primary goal is to cultivate a supportive and inspiring research environment where motivated and talented students and postdocs can conduct impactful research, grow as researchers, and build strong foundations for their careers.
 I believe this can only be achieved through shared understanding and goals.

-While overly rigid structures can hinder innovation, well-defined group dynamics foster a productive and creative environment.
-As our perspectives evolve with experience and knowledge, your input is invaluable in shaping our group's structure and goals.
-Please feel free to share your thoughts or questions about this.
-I will continue updating this document to incorporate feedback from group members and reflect my evolving mentoring experiences.
+We aim to create a balanced group structure that supports both productivity and creativity.
+While overly rigid structures can hinder innovation, well-defined group dynamics can enhance it.
+Your input is crucial in shaping our group’s structure and goals.
+Please feel free to share your thoughts or questions.
+I will continuously update this document to incorporate feedback from group members and to reflect my evolving mentoring experiences.

 ## Research Projects
 I will ensure that each member in our group (except undergraduates) has at least one leading research project that can result in a first-author journal publication.
 We will collaboratively develop research projects that align with your interests and funding opportunities.
 While I will propose potential research directions, our goal is to find projects that inspire you and contribute to the group's overall objectives.